 First Point of Arrival (FPOA): The physical location at which a shipment crosses a border.

-Free Alongside Ship (FAS): An Incoterm which means that the seller delivers when the goods are placed alongside the vessel at the named port of shipment.
+Free Alongside Ship (FAS): An Incoterm which means that the seller delivers when the goods are placed alongside the vessel nominated by the buyer at the named port of shipment.
+The risk of loss or damage to the goods passes when the goods are on board the vessel, and the buyer bears all costs from that moment onwards.
+Applies to sea and inland waterway transport.

-Free and Secure Trade (FAST) program: Joint U.S./Canadian security program designed to facilitate cross border trade by allowing qualified shippers expedited processing.
+Free and Secure Trade (FAST) program: Joint U.S./Canada/Mexico security program designed to facilitate cross border trade by allowing qualified shippers expedited processing.

-Free Trade Zone: A geographic area in which normal trade requirements such as tariffs and quotas are waived in the interest of attracting foreign investment.
+Free Trade Zone (FTZ): A geographic area in which normal trade requirements such as tariffs and quotas are waived in the interest of attracting foreign investment.
+For U.S. businesses, FTZs are secure areas under U.S. Customs and Border Protection (CBP) supervision that are generally considered outside CBP territory.
+FTZs are generally located near ports of entry or border crossings.

 Freight Forwarder: An individual or business that assumes supply chain management for a third-party shipment of goods, using logistics and transportation services that may or may not be owned by the freight forwarder.